lablup/backend.ai-docs-webui/docs/overview/overview.rst

 - Console App: A GUI client that is served as a web or stand-alone app.
   You can use the service after logging in by specifying the address of the Backend.AI server and entering the user account information.
 - Local wsproxy: Proxy server built into the console app.
-Local wsproxy converts general HTTP requests between the server and console app to websocket and deliver the messages.
+Local wsproxy converts general HTTP requests between the server and console app to websocket and delivers the messages.
   - If the console app loses its connection to wsproxy or the wsproxy server is dead, it will not be possible to access services such as Jupyter Notebook and Terminal.
 - Web wsproxy: In the case of the console app provided in a web, the built-in server cannot be used due to the nature of the browser.
 In this case, you can use services such as Jupyter Notebook, Terminal, etc. in the web